 Generally, prior to a securitization transaction we fund our automobile contract purchases primarily with proceeds from warehouse credit facilities.
 Our current short-term funding capacity is \$300 million, comprising three credit facilities.
 The first \$100 million credit facility was established in May 2012.
-This facility was renewed in August 2014, extending the revolving period to August 2016, and adding an amortization period through August 2017.
-In April 2015, we entered into a new \$100 million facility, with a revolving period extending to April 2019.
-In November 2015, we entered into a third \$100 million facility, with a revolving period extending to November 2019.
+This facility was renewed in August 2016, extending the revolving period to August 2018, and adding an amortization period through August 2019.
+In April 2015, we entered into a \$100 million facility, with a revolving period extending to April 2017, followed by an amortization period to April 2019.
+In November 2015, we entered into a third \$100 million facility, with a revolving period extending to November 2017, followed by an amortization period to November 2019.